 In a small UK cohort, 29% of hospitalized children met the diagnostic criteria for acute kidney injury, with most cases occurring in children admitted to the intensive care unit and in those with pediatric inflammatory multisystem syndrome.

+Can develop at any time before or during hospital admission.
 Causes include hemodynamic changes, hypovolemia, viral infection leading directly to kidney tubular injury, thrombotic vascular processes, glomerular pathology, or rhabdomyolysis.
 Direct kidney infection has been confirmed in an autopsy study of a single patient.

 The European Medicines Agency has started a review of a safety signal to assess reports of acute kidney injury associated with the use of remdesivir in some patients.
 At this stage, it has not been determined whether there is a causal relationship between remdesivir and acute kidney injury.